The Forum

 I am a retired senior social worker with a diploma in person-centred counselling and groupwork.

-I trained with Stan Grof as a Holotropic Breathwork facilitator and am currently starting the second and final year of the Institute of Psychedelic Therapy Deep Relational Process Training (psychedelic assisted therapy).
+I trained with Stan Grof as a Holotropic Breathwork facilitator and completed the Institute of Psychedelic Therapy Deep Relational Process Training (psychedelic assisted therapy).

-Together with the Association of Palliative Care Social Workers, I work to develop trauma-informed working in hospice and palliative care.
+Together with the Association of Palliative Care Social Workers, I am involved in promoting trauma-informed working in hospice and palliative care.

 The first talk for Cambridge Consciousness Forum was a fund-raiser for Arthur Rank Hospice, but I love it when people come together to share their thoughts and experiences, and speak from the heart, so one meeting led to another …